FirelyTeam/firely-docs/vonk/overview.rst

 * Fill in your :ref:`licensefile <configure_license>`.
 * Adjust the :ref:`processing <settings_pipeline>` pipeline by trimming it down (excluding certain plugins) or extending it with extra plugins.

 Besides configuration of the settings, Firely Server features an :ref:`Administration API <administration_api>` that allows you to configure the so-called :ref:`Conformance Resources <conformance>` that drive parsing, serialization, validation and terminology.
 The Administration API is pre-filled with Conformance Resources such as the StructureDefinitions, Searchparameters, CodeSystems and ValueSets that come with the FHIR Specification.
-Beyond that you can use the Administration API to make Vonk aware of:
+Beyond that you can use the Administration API to make Firely Server aware of:

 * Custom profiles, e.g. national or institutional restrictions on the standard FHIR resources.
 * :ref:`Custom resources <feature_customresources>`: you can even define resources beyond those in FHIR and they are treated as if they were standard FHIR resources.